python/devguide/garbage_collector.rst

 can still have references to it.
 For instance, the ``link_2`` object in our example ended having ``gc_refs == 0`` but is referenced still by the ``link_1`` object that is reachable from the outside.
-To obtain the set of objects that are really unreachanle, the garbage collector scans again the container objects using the ``tp_traverse`` slot with a diferent traverse function that marks objects with ``gc_refs == 0`` as "tentatively unreachable" and then moves them to the tentatively unreachable list.
-The following image depicts the state of the lists in a moment when the GC processed the ``link 3`` and ``link 4`` objects but hasn’t processed ``link 1`` and ``link 2`` yet.
+To obtain the set of objects that are really unreachable, the garbage collector scans again the container objects using the ``tp_traverse`` slot with a different traverse function that marks objects with ``gc_refs == 0`` as "tentatively unreachable" and then moves them to the tentatively unreachable list.
+The following image depicts the state of the lists in a moment when the GC processed the ``link 3`` and ``link 4`` objects but has not processed ``link 1`` and ``link 2`` yet.

 .. figure:: images/python-cyclic-gc-3-new-page.png